BitnetMoney/btips/README.md

 The BTIP process begins with a new idea for Bitnet.
 Each potential BTIP must start as a discussion on [one of Bitnet's community channels](https://bitnet.money/community) or as a draft proposal on this repository.
 After discussing and refining the idea with feedback from the community, the proposal can be submitted as a pull request to this repository.

 1. **Draft**: The initial phase of a BTIP before it is formally accepted.
-2. **Accepted**: The BTIP has been agreed upon and is actively being implemented.
+2. **Accepted**: The BTIP has been agreed upon by the community and is actively being implemented.
+3. **Cancelled**: The BTIP has not been accepted by the community and will not be implemented.
-3. **Finalized**: The BTIP has been implemented and is a part of the Bitnet protocol.
+4. **Finalized**: The BTIP has been implemented and is a part of the Bitnet protocol.
-4. **Deferred**: The BTIP is not being considered for immediate implementation but might be revisited in the future.
+5. **Deferred**: The BTIP is not being considered for immediate implementation but might be revisited in the future.

 ## Contributing
 Before contributing, please see the [BTIP Standard Template](https://github.com/BitnetMoney/btips/blob/main/templates/btip-template.md) document, which contains guidelines for writing BTIPs.
 It is recommended to discuss your ideas with the community before drafting your proposal.